giolaq/QuickFaceAnalyzer/README.md

 From a MLFace object You will be able to get

 [Emotions](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/mlfaceemotion-0000001050169397-V5)

 [Face Features](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/mlfacefeature-0000001050167444-V5)

 [Feature Key Points](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/mlfacekeypoint-0000001050169399-V5)

 [Face feature contour](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/mlfaceshape-0000001050167446-V5)

-Also check FaceGraphic.kt for a sample to check how to display the info you want on the canvas
+Also check [FaceGraphic.kt](https://github.com/joaobiriba/QuickFaceAnalyzer/blob/master/app/src/main/java/com/huawei/quickfaceanalyzer/graphic/face/FaceGraphic.kt) for a sample to check how to display the info you want on the canvas

+In the [OnSwipeTouchListener.kt] (https://github.com/joaobiriba/QuickFaceAnalyzer/blob/master/app/src/main/java/com/huawei/quickfaceanalyzer/utils/OnSwipeTouchListener.kt) there is the code to handle the Top to Bottom swype down gesture to change the camera
 ## Usage

 Open the project with Android Studio 4.0 and run it or alternatively use gradle directly

+Enable the permissions asked by the system

+Point the camera to a face

+Swype down from top to bottom on the screen to change camera

 ## Use it!